The age-old adage dictates that “Cash is King”, and indeed, a lack of cash remains the number one reason why businesses fail.

 5. Negotiate favourable supplier terms

-Building strong supplier relationships can also positively impact your cash flow, by allowing you to negotiate favourable payment terms as needed.
-You may even feel able to request extended payment periods or seek discounts for early payments – all of which can be more valuable than simply opting for the lowest-priced suppliers.
+Building strong supplier relationships can also create a positive cash flow by allowing you to negotiate favourable payment terms as needed.
+You may even feel able to request extended payment periods or seek discounts for early payments — all of which can be more valuable than simply opting for the lowest-priced suppliers.

 6. Plan for growth

-To help you make the right growth decisions, prepare further, more detailed financial projections that consider increased sales, additional costs, and potential delays in customer payments.
+To help you make informed growth decisions, prepare more detailed financial projections that consider increased sales, additional costs and potential delays in customer payments, as well as the resulting strain on overall cash flow.

 7. Control operating expenses